Click Here for a 3D design consultation with our interior designers!

 frame has also helped the window space look bigger.

-blends with the other colours in the room.
-To learn more about
+and blends with the other colours in the room.
+To learn more

-the ways to choose the right drapes for your living room, read
+about the ways to choose the right drapes for your living

-1. The art frame we used has been aligned to the centre of the sofa.
+1. Decorative items like wall art, frames can be used in living rooms.
+The art frame we used has been aligned to the centre of the sofa.

 2. The frame should be at an average eye level, not too high and not so low that a person sitting on the sofa might hit their head on it.